blabla-my/mit6.584/notes/lab1.md

 3. submit the task

 Allocating and submitting is achieved by RPC.
 Solving a task is similar to mrsequential.go.
 But after solving a map task, intermediate keyvalues should be marshal to json file; before solving a reduce task, intermediate keyvalues should be unmarshaled from json files provided by the coordinator.

+## Crash handling

+Sometimes a worker will crash while solving tasks.
+Then a task will never be submitted.

+The coordinator watches every running task to see if it is timeout.
+If so, the task's state will be reset to idle, waiting for another worker to allocate.
+This is achieved by a goroutine.
+I define a collector method for every running task.
+The collector thread will sleep 10 seconds and check if the task is still running.
+If so, it reset task id and state.

+P.S.
+Task id is needed to reset, otherwise some race will happen.
+I haven't find the reason of that race.